RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

   - Service temperature range of -40-200℃
   - Resistivity of 3.5 x 1013 Ω·cm
   - Drying time of 15 minutes for 2 coats
+  - Will be used to keep electrical components safe from water

 ## **Buildable Schematic:**